 While kangaroos might look cute and cuddly, and you will be able to pat them in a zoo or wildlife park, watch out.
 Those back legs are very strong and their claws will rip you to shreds.
 That’s how kangaroos fight – they balance themselves on their tails and use their back legs to tear holes in each others’ bellies.

-Again, you’ll be able to hold them and pat them in wildlife parks and zoos, but stay away in the wild, if you’re lucky enough to see one.
+So if you can’t get to Kangaroo Island, you’ll be able to see them in wildlife parks and zoos, but you can no longer hold them, at least not in NSW.
+And stay away from them in the wild if you’re lucky enough to see one.
 They have sharp claws, and as a previous Federal Minister for Tourism famously said, they are “flea-ridden, piddling, stinking, scratching, rotten little things”.
 And many have chlamydia.

 But they are cute!

 Fatso the Fat-Arsed Wombat is everybody’s favourite wombat.
 He was the unofficial mascot of the 2000 olympic games in Sydney, appearing on Roy & HG’s spoof television coverage of the Olympics “The Dream”.